 Like the Visual C++ 2015 Redistributable package, some programs use the Microsoft Visual C++ Redistributable for Visual Studio 2017.
 Maybe you need to install this one.
 You can find the package on this page.

-You can try these solutions mentioned above to fix this problem and see which one of them helps you.
+You can try these solutions mentioned above to fix this problem and see which one of them helps you – else you can always look at the log files for specifics.